Course Content and Outcome Guide for VT 105

 - Special Fee:

-Course DescriptionCovers the form and function of animal bodies and their anatomical and physiological differences between selected species are studied.
-Lab includes skeletons and cadaver specimens.
+Course DescriptionCovers the form and function of animal bodies and examines the anatomical and physiological differences between selected species.
+Includes a lab where skeletons and cadaver specimens are studied.
 Focuses on microscopic anatomy and anatomy and physiology of bones, muscles, and skin.
-Program admission required.
-Prerequisites: VT 121; (BI 101 or BI 101B); CH 100.
+Prerequisites: Admission to Veterinary Technology program.

 Addendum to Course Description